Exposure Control

 • Needle recapping devices

-The Taft College Dental Hygiene Program has implemented additional infection control processes based on Guidelines, from CDC, OSHA, ADA, and the CA. Department of Public Health.
-Additional processes include yet are not limited to:
+The Taft College Dental Hygiene Program has implemented enhanced infection control measures in alignment with guidelines from the CDC, OSHA, ADA, and the California Department of Public Health.
+These measures include, but are not limited to:

-• Use of face shields during treatment procedures
+• Use of face shields during aerosol-producing procedures

 Should additional information be required, please contact the dental hygiene program 661-763-7706